Targeting inflammation in atherosclerosis: prospects and limitations

 Abstract

-Despite the effective measures of hypolipidemic and hypotensive therapy as well as the correction of metabolic disorders and control of smoking, many patients still remain at risk for atherosclerosis progression, and cardiovascular diseases contitue to rank first among the leading causes of mortality.
-In order to address this issue, efforts are being made to influence the "residual" risk of cardiovascular events, particularly by suppressing inflammation in the vascular wall.
-Anti-inflammatory therapies currently being tested in clinical trials lead to a certain reduction in the risk of atherosclerosis progression and clinical manifestations.
-However, according to some studies, this therapy may also increase the risk of dangerous infections.
-Furthermore, there is a possibility that suppressing inflammation in the vessel wall could potentially slow down the removal of cholesterol, which could be considered a potential drawback of this treatment approach.
+Despite the effective measures of hypolipidemic and hypotensive therapy, the management of metabolic disorders, and smoking control, many patients are still at risk of atherosclerosis and cardiovascular diseases remain the leading causes of mortality.
+In order to address this issue, efforts are being made to manage the residual risk of cardiovascular events, particularly by suppressing inflammation in the vascular wall.
+Anti-inflammatory therapies currently tested in clinical trials lead to a certain reduction in the risk of atherosclerosis and its clinical manifestations.
+However, some studies show that this therapy may also increase the risk of fatal infections.
+Moreover, suppressing inflammation in the vessel wall may slow down the removal of cholesterol, which could be considered a potential drawback of this treatment approach.

-This review explores the involvement of various inflammatory factors in the development of atherosclerosis, both in the early and late stages, provides clinical evidence on the association between inflammation and atherogenesis as well as the results of anti-inflammatory therapies in preventing the development of atherosclerotic complications.
-Based on these findings, an analysis is conducted on the potential prospects and limitations of using anti-inflammatory medications for atherosclerosis treatment.
-The review also explores promising alternative approaches to influencing the immune system as a means of treating atherosclerosis and preventing its complications.
+This review investigates the involvement of various inflammatory factors in the development of atherosclerosis, both at the early and late stages, provides clinical evidence on the association between inflammation and atherogenesis and the effect of anti-inflammatory therapies in preventing the development of atherosclerotic complications.
+Based on these findings, we analyze the potential prospects and limitations of anti-inflammatory medications in atherosclerosis treatment.
+The review also explores promising alternative approaches targeting the immune system as means of atherosclerosis management and prevention of its complications.

 Full Text